Cryptographic Choreographies: Case studies

 \subsection{Exporting to ProVerif}

 In this section, we summarize how the output from the projection semantics of Section~\ref{sec:projection} can be further translated to ProVerif code for automatic verification.
-More details can be found in Appendix Section~\ref{app-sec:proverif}.
-We start by unfolding the labels from the initial knowledge in each local behavior, similarly to what we do in the semantics of Figure~\ref{fig:semantics:local}.
+More details can be found in \confver{the extended version at \placeholder.}\extver{Appendix~\ref{app-sec:proverif}.} We start by unfolding the labels from the initial knowledge in each local behavior, similarly to what we do in the semantics of Figure~\ref{fig:semantics:local}.
 Each local behavior is almost a valid ProVerif process already, except for the use of nondeterministic choice and memory cells.

 Nondeterministic choice is simple to encode: we take a message from the network (the intruder) indicating which branch to take, and then branch on the content of that message.
 Thus, we leave it to the intruder to pick the branch that will lead to an attack (if one exists).